CshlSiepelLab/phast/README.txt

        your CLAPACK installation.

     d.
-Set the ARCH variable to the string you used for PLAT with CLAPACK (e.g., "x86" or "MACOSX").
+Set the ARCH variable to the string you used for PLAT with CLAPACK (e.g., "_x86" or "_MACOSX").

     e.
 With MAC OS X, also comment out the "LFLAGS = -static" option.

 4. Type "cd src" and "make".
 The package should compile cleanly.
-If you encounter problems compiling, please report them to me (acs@soe.ucsc.edu); I'll do my best to help you work around them and to avoid similar problems in the future.
+If you encounter problems compiling, please report them to acs@soe.ucsc.edu.
+I'll do my best to help you work around them and to avoid similar problems in the future.

 				NOTES